Economic Model

 • Guidance Period: No commission taken.

-• Development Period: 20% commission.
+• Development Period: 5% commission.

-• Mature Period: 10% commission.
+• Mature Period: 3% commission.

-• Explosive Period: 1–5% commission, with a minimum guarantee of 1%.
+• Explosive Period: 1% commission, with a minimum guarantee of 1%.

 Liquidity Pool Participant Earnings

-• In the Explosive Period, with a daily transaction volume of 10 million transactions, 1% of the funds are expected to flow in and out of SatoshiNet.
+• In the Explosive Period, with a daily transaction volume of 5 million transactions, 2% of the funds are expected to flow in and out of SatoshiNet.
 Funds entering the network are free of charge, but exiting the network incurs a service fee.
-The fixed service fee is 5,000 satoshis + 1% of the amount being withdrawn.
+The fixed service fee is 3,000 satoshis + 0.8% of the amount being withdrawn.

-• Assuming an average of 10,000 transactions per day, each worth 1,000 USD (100,000 satoshis), a withdrawal transaction will incur 5,000 satoshis of fixed service fees + 10,000 satoshis of fund fees, totaling 15,000 satoshis.
-This generates a daily cost of approximately 1.5 BTC.
+• Assuming an average of 10,000 transactions per day, each worth 100,000 satoshis, a withdrawal transaction will incur 3,000 satoshis of fixed service fees + 8,000 satoshis of fund fees, totaling 11,000 satoshis.
+This generates a daily cost of approximately 1.1 BTC.
+Of course, there are about 0.6 BTC in the adjustment channel and the cost of cleaning up various scattered utxo, but there is also a profit of 0.5 BTC.

 • At this stage, with a liquidity pool size of 1,000 BTC, the annual revenue could be 182.5 BTC ($18.2 million), with an annual yield of 18.2%.
 If a participant stakes $10,000, their annual earnings would be approximately $1,820.